rage/tmc-vscode/CONTRIBUTING.md

 ## Linting

 This project uses [oxlint](https://oxc.rs/) for code linting.
-You can run oxlint across the code by calling `pnpm run lint:fix` from a terminal, or check linting without autofixing with `pnpm run lint`.
+You can run oxlint across the code by calling `pnpm run lint:fix` from a terminal, or check linting without autofixing with `pnpm run lint`. `pnpm run lint` also runs [knip](https://knip.dev/), which fails on an export, file, or dependency that nothing reaches.

 ## Developing the extension